 Board members who will be present are:

-Sarah Silver and/or Lupita Montoya * Planning Board representative without a vote
+Lupita Montoya/Lisa Smith, Planning Board representatives without a vote

-The Landmarks Board is constituted under the Landmarks Presentation Ordinance (Ordinance No. 4721; Title 9, Chapter 11, Boulder Revised Code, 1981) to designate landmarks and historic districts, and to review and approve applications for Landmark Alteration Certificates on such buildings or in such districts.
+The Landmarks Board is constituted under the Landmarks Preservation Ordinance (Ordinance No. 4721; Title 9, Chapter 11, Boulder Revised Code, 1981) to designate landmarks and historic districts; review and approve applications for Landmark Alteration Certificates on such buildings or in such districts; review demolition applications for non-designated buildings over 50 years old; and recognize buildings as Structures of Merit.

 Public hearing items will be conducted in the following manner:

-1. Board members will explain all ex-parte contacts they may have had regarding the item.*
+1. Board members will explain all ex-parte* contacts they may have had regarding the item, if the hearing is quasi-judicial.

-2. Those who wish to address the issue (including the applicant, staff members and public) are sworn in.
+2. Those who wish to address the issue (including the applicant, staff members and public) are sworn in, if the hearing is quasi-judicial.

 3. A historic preservation staff person will present a recommendation to the board.